amahury/amahury.github.io/_posts/2024-10-25-PhD-hopkins-cognitive-science-and-AI.md

 ---
-title: "Opportunity as PhD or postdoc on cognitive science and IA at Johns Hopkins University"
+title: "Opportunity as PhD or postdoc on cognitive science and AI at Johns Hopkins University"
 date: 2024-10-25 00:00:00 -0400
 categories: [Community]
 tags: [job, PhD, postdoc]